Mercedes-Benz Pontonobilia

 • In-line 6-cylinder engine (from 300SL) • Mechanical fuel injection • Maximum output: 192 hp at 5,500 rpm • Displacement: 2,996 cc • Top speed: 170 km/h (105 mph) • Wheel Base: 3,050 mm • Length: 6,750 mm • Width: 2,000 mm • Total weight: 2,100 kg (4,629 lbs)

-The original Renntransporter (date unknown) with Mercedes-Benz works driver Karl Kling (right).
+The original Renntransporter (date unknown) with Mercedes-Benz works driver Karl Kling (right) and a W196R Formula One racing car on the bed.
+Note Kling's signature near his feet.
 Kling (1910-2003) was instrumental in developing the return of Mercedes-Benz to international competition in the early 1950s.
 His win in the 1952 Carrera Panamericana road race, driving the experimental Mercedes-Benz 300SL (W194) was a defining point in assuring the Daimler-Benz management that motorsport had a place in their future.

 In the late 1990s, DaimlerChrysler decided to build a new full scale transporter.
 They had to use archive photographs of the original because all of the blueprints and drawings were unavailable.
 The original used a de-tuned (198 bhp) 3 liter in-line 6 cylinder engine from the Type 300SL "Gullwing" coupé, which was able to propel the transporter to 170 km/h (105 mph).
 The photo above shows the full scale reproduction Type W21 transporter as it appeared at the Goodwood Festival of Speed (UK) on July 8, 2001.
 It includes the Type 300SLR "Uhlenhaut" coupé.
 Photo courtesy: Mark Gussin.